 As a teenager, I volunteered at the local community health center.
 I was involved in helping nurses to provide health and hygiene education programs to members of poor rural communities.
 I saw that the nurses were making a difference rather than merely making a living, and I decided that UNICEF wanted to do the same.

 I have carefully considered my ‘next step’ in nursing.
 I have concluded that the CRNA role is an ideal ‘fit.’
 My work has given me many opportunities to work with Nurse Anesthetists.
-I have become familiar with their work and have been very impressed by the breadth of knowledge and skills they demonstrate.
+I have become familiar with their work and have been extremely impressed by the breadth of knowledge and skills they demonstrate.
 I was allowed to ‘shadow’ Nurse Anesthetists, and this experience firmly confirmed my goal.
 The more I learned, the more attracted I became to the specialty because of the significant academic and professional challenges involved and the role's autonomy.
 I would not make this application if I were not confident that I have the potential to become a highly effective Nurse Anesthetist.

 I am particularly interested in pain management during labor and delivery.
 As a midwife in Pakistan, I became aware of a cultural reluctance to seek pain relief, especially among the poorer women.
 I hope to assist in changing attitudes by educating midwives and mothers in south Asian countries on the benefits and safety of modern pain management techniques and medications.
 I would be interested in assisting in research o this subject or one related to it if the opportunity should arise within the program.